cenima-ibama/imagery/README.rst

     INSTALLED_APPS=[
         ...
+        "django.contrib.gis",
         "imagery",
         "rest_framework",
         "rest_framework_gis",
         ...
     ]

-Add a it to your project URL conf:
+Add a it to the URL conf of your project:

 ::